Statistic-Kevin/Credit-Applicant-Classification-/README.md

 * Non-parametric (Multivariate Adaptive Regression Splines)
 * Tree- based Ensemble Methods ( Random Forest and Bayesian Additive Regression Trees)

-More information and criteria of the choice of the ML methods is found in chapter 3 (Modelling) of the report.
+More information and criteria of the choice of the ML methods is found in chapter 3 (Modelling) of the report [here](https://github.com/Statistic-Kevin/Credit-Applicant-Classification/Report.pdf).

 ![alt text](https://github.com/aritzLizoain/Credit-applicant-classification/blob/main/Images/Flowchart.png)